The Whole SHeBANG: The Whole SHeBANG: All Mixed Up

-A remixed version of the album, The Whole SHeBANG: All Mixed Up, was released on September 25, 2001.
-It received a two-star rating from Maria Konicki Dinoia of AllMusic, who said, "unless you're a hardcore SheDAISY fan, there really isn't anything excitingly new here or that you haven't heard already."
+The Whole SHeBANG: All Mixed Up was released on September 25, 2001.
+The album contains radio remixes of the songs originally from The Whole SHeBANG.
+It received a two-star rating from Maria Konicki Dinoia of AllMusic, who thought the album was too similar to the original, remarking: "simply stated, it's the first album, this time with an overproduced sound.
+Listeners may hear heavier guitars, digitized sound breaks, some funky echoes, and the occasional a cappella break out.
+Unless you're a hardcore SheDAISY fan, there really isn't anything excitingly new here or that you haven't heard already."